Social Intelligence (SI) explained

-Social Intelligence: this article explains the concept of Social Intelligence, developed by Karl Albrecht in a practical way.
-After reading it, you will understand the basics of this powerful communications skills theory.
+Social Intelligence (SI): this article explains the concept of Social Intelligence (SI), developed by Karl Albrecht in a practical way.
+Next to what it is (definition), this article also highlights the nurturing behaviour, the Six dimensions of the Social Intelligence, the profile and the diagram.
+After reading it, you will understand the basics of this communications skills theory.
+Enjoy reading!

 It is about interpersonal skills and the behaviour people display toward each other.
 According to Albrecht, this behaviour can have a ‘toxic’ effect and a ‘nurturing’ effect.
 Social Intelligence is about a number of things.